-Today is March 14th, often notated as 3-14, so it is Pi Day!
+March 14th, often written as 3-14, is Pi Day!
 It's a day set aside to pay homage to the ratio of a circle to its diameter.
 The traditional way to celebrate is to eat a pie.
 Or bake one.
-Here are some wonderful Pi Day pies you might try.
+Here are some wonderful Pi Day pies you might try this year.

 1. Amazing One Hundred Digit Pie